ntu-aris/caric/index.md

 msg.data = true;
 trigger_pub.publish(msg);  //trigger_pub has to be defined as a ros::Publisher
 ```
-Note that in manual trigger mode, the time stamps of two consecutive trigger commands should still be separated by an interval larger than the parameter `trigger_interval`, otherwise, the second trigger command will be ignored.
+Note that in manual trigger mode, the time stamps of two consecutive trigger commands should still be separated by an interval larger than the parameter `TriggerInterval`, otherwise, the second trigger command will be ignored.
 The benefit of using manual trigger is that the users may send the trigger command at the exact time that results in the best capture quality.

 ## Communication between the drones